Mountaineering Basics: How to Get Into Mountaineering

 2. Height Doesn’t Matter

-The point is to have fun and enjoy your mountaineering career.
+The point is to have fun and enjoy your mountaineering adventures.
 Let go of what everyone else is up to and focus on growing your personal mountaineering career.
 This becomes important in making safe decisions on the mountain.
 Most fatalities in the mountains come from human error, and the mental aspect of mountaineering far outweighs your physical ability.

 Want more proof that highest doesn’t mean hardest?
 Check out this National Geographic video on Mountaineering.